core-wg/cacheable-oscore/draft-ietf-core-cacheable-oscore.md

   or take part to the derivation of the (Group) OSCORE Security Context.
   In the latter case, care needs to be taken to never initialize a Security Context twice with the same input, as that would lead to reuse of the Authenticated Encryption with Associated Data (AEAD) nonce.

-\[ Suggestion for any OSCORE v2: avoid request_details in the request's AAD as individual elements.
-Rather than having 'request_kid', 'request_piv' (and, in Group OSCORE, 'request_kid_context') as separate fields, they can better be something more pluggable.
-This would avoid the need to make up an option before processing, and would allow just plugging the (hash of the) request in there, as replacing the elements for the request_details. \]

 Additional care has to be taken in ensuring that request_details that are not expressed in the request itself are captured.
 For instance, these include an indication of the Security Context through which the request is assumed to have been originated.